SougataMukherjee/interview-kit/theory/js-ts.md

 **Q4: What is Hoisting?**

 Variables and functions declarations are moved to top of there scope before code execution.hoisting is not working on let and const its throwing reference error
+in parent function anywhere we can use var because var add itself to the window object.

 syntax
 ```js